Skip to content

 A student needs to earn 10 credits from all General Elective courses offered by the faculty /departments to meet the departmental requirement of General Electives.
 The departmental requirement of General Electives is given in Table 4.

-Compliance with Washington Accord Accreditation requirements
+Compliance With Washington Accord Accreditation Requirements

 115 credits of Technical Elective courses will make the total 82 credits thus will satisfy the minimum requirement.